magnetilo/zosimolab/README.md

 -----

-## Model-based signal processing and sparse priors
+## Model-based Signal Processing and Sparse Priors

 ### Description:
 In my Master’s thesis at ETH Zurich, I used statistical signal processing methods for separating positional eye movement measurements into different types (saccades, smooth pursuit, and fixation eye movements).
 I developed a novel approach to precessing eye movement signals based on estimating signals in a mechanistic physiological model of the eye muscles.
 Apart from signal separation, the framework is also able to estimate the neural inputs into the eye muscles from the positional measurements.